deleonab/DockerEssentials/docker-container-networking.md

 - Private network for the compose application
 - Embedded DNS Network
 - We can look up a containers name and match to the IP address.
+-- This means that containers(services) can connect using the names to other containers.